dimitri-nicolo/calico/maintenance/monitor/elasticsearch-and-fluentd-metrics.md

 ---
 title: Monitor Elasticsearch and Fluentd metrics
-description: Monitor Elasticsearch and Fluentd metrics and get alerts on log storage or collection issues that can lead to service disruption.
+description: Monitor Elasticsearch and Fluentd metrics and get alerts on log storage or collection issues.
 ---

 ### Big picture